We encourage you to test every email campaign before you send, to make sure everything looks just right for your

 - Don't just test to your own email account.

 Every email client renders HTML differently, so your campaign's appearance may vary slightly from one email client to the next.
 To get the best idea of how your campaign will display in your recipients' inboxes, set up email accounts on all the most popular email clients, like Gmail, Yahoo, and Hotmail, and send tests to those account.
-You can also use our Inbox Preview feature to see how your campaign will look in different email clients.
+If you have a paid account, you can also use our Inbox Preview feature to see how your campaign will look in different email clients.